Green Lanterns and Support Services

 What is the purpose of the Green Lanterns?

 Green Lanterns are a group of Resident Members who are committed to providing problem solving assistance at the peer-level.
 Whether or not it is related to the College, they are here for you.
-These situations include, but are not limited to, preferring to talk about an issue with a resident rather than office staff, working through an interpersonal problem, or just needing someone to talk to.
 Green Lanterns have awareness of and provide referrals to relevant UBC resources as appropriate.

 How are the Green Lanterns selected and trained?